eschweitzer78/gps-design-systems-lwc/README.md

 1. Log in to your org

 1. Click <a href="https://test.salesforce.com/packaging/installPackage.apexp?p0=04tJ4000000PcIsIAK" title="sfGpsDs">this link</a> to install the `sfGpsDs` unlocked package in your org (only when developing your own design system or as a dependency for a third-party).
+Note that this is a major upgrade with higher risk of regression (migration to typescript).

 1. Click <a href="https://test.salesforce.com/packaging/installPackage.apexp?p0=04tJ4000000PcJ7IAK" title="sfGpsDsAuNswFull">this link</a> to install the `sfGpsDsAuNsw` unlocked package in your org (with `sfGpsDs` included).
+Note that this is a major upgrade with higher risk of regression (migration to typescript).

 1. Click <a href="https://test.salesforce.com/packaging/installPackage.apexp?p0=04tJ4000000PcJCIA0" title="sfGpsDsAuNswSFull">this link</a> to install the `sfGpsDsAuNswS` unlocked package in your org (with `sfGpsDs` included).